Kubernetes for Small Teams: When K8s Makes Sense

 The Managed Kubernetes Reality: EKS, GKE, and AKS

 Major cloud providers offer managed Kubernetes services that handle the control plane complexity.
-Amazon EKS, Google GKE, and Azure AKS manage the brain of Kubernetes (the control plane) on your behalf.
+Amazon EKS, Google GKE, and Azure AKS manage the brain of Kubernetes on your behalf.
 You manage the worker nodes that run your containers.

 This arrangement significantly reduces operational overhead compared to self-managed Kubernetes.
 You no longer need to worry about control plane availability, upgrades, or configuration.
 However, managed Kubernetes does not eliminate the need for Kubernetes knowledge.